 X(z)=n=x[n]znX(z) = \sum_{n=-\infty}^{\infty} x[n] z^{-n}

 when that series converges.
-If your problem starts at n=0n=0 and focuses on a causal sequence, many courses use the unilateral form instead:
+If the sequence starts at n=0n=0 and is causal, many courses use the unilateral form:

 X(z)=n=0x[n]znX(z) = \sum_{n=0}^{\infty} x[n] z^{-n}

-In discrete-time work, a delay by one step corresponds to a factor of z1z^{-1}.
-That is why the Z-transform is useful for linear difference equations, digital filters, and recurrence relations: operations on sequences turn into algebra on X(z)X(z).
+Because a delay by one step corresponds to a factor of z1z^{-1}, operations on sequences become algebra on X(z)X(z).
+That is the whole reason the Z-transform is useful for linear difference equations, digital filters, and recurrence relations: step-by-step recurrences turn into algebraic expressions that are easier to analyze.

 Worked Example: x[n]=anu[n]x[n] = a^n u[n]